Skills Over Degrees: The New Standard in Corporate Hiring

 In this new era of skill-based hiring, your skills speak louder than your degree.

-Whether you’re starting out a new job, switching careers, what matters most today is how well you can apply your knowledge, adapt, and learn continuously- especially as soft skills rise in the age of AI.
+Whether you’re starting a new job or switching careers, what matters most today is how well you can apply your knowledge, adapt, and learn continuously- especially as soft skills rise in the age of AI.

 In many corporate roles, such as marketing, HR, operations, customer support, and technology, degrees are becoming less of a deciding factor.